 Meeting the preferred rate guidelines results in lower premiums.
 The vast majority of homes that meet the preferred rate guidelines can receive coverage for less than $1,000 a year.
 Older homes that don’t meet those guidelines can be more expensive.
 Pre-firm non primary homes are not actuarial rated and will experience an increase each year until the premium reaches the actuarial rate.

 The Outer Banks insurance market is constantly changing.
 Insurance companies raise or lower their rates based on how much business they want here.
+If you are looking for insurance agencies to shop premiums, then here’s a link to a few we like.
 Also, most of your coverage is based on replacement cost so it is important to make sure you are insured for what it would realistically cost to rebuild your house.
 It is a good idea to check policy every few years to make sure you are properly covered and competitively priced.
 You can also check out more information on Outer Banks Insurance in the Frequently Asked Questions section of our web site.